 To make the hoops easier to transport, they are fixed on one side of the shell with a couple of screws.
 To mount the heads, you must first completely remove the hoops.

 Now lay a head on the shell and put a hoop over it.
 Both the hoops and heads are exactly the same so it doesn't matter which one you use where.
 If you look from the top, you can see whether the head and the hoop are really contacting the middle of the drum shell.

-You now screw in six tension rods per side.
-With the tension rods, you must always ensure that the washer is inserted.
+You now screw in five tension rods per side.
+With the tension rods, you must always ensure that the each washer is inserted.

 You hand-tighten the tension rods in the diagonally opposite sequence.
-Now assemble the second hanging tom in exactly the same way as the first one.
-Like the bass drum, we will be tuning the tom later on.
+Like the bass drum, we will be tuning later on.